Tree-based Learning for High-Fidelity Prediction of Chaos: Introduction

-The recently developed Next Generation Reservoir Computing (NG-RC) converts RC into a mathematically equivalent nonlinear vector autoregression (NVAR) machine, which further improves on RC by reducing the number of necessary hyperparameters and removing the need for a randomized reservoir \cite{gauthier2021next, bollt2021explaining}.
+The recently developed Next Generation Reservoir Computing (NG-RC) converts RC into a mathematically equivalent nonlinear vector autoregression (NVAR) machine, which further improves RC by reducing the number of necessary hyperparameters and removing the need for a randomized reservoir \cite{gauthier2021next, bollt2021explaining}.
 The NG-RC methodology, while promising, does not eliminate the need for hyperparameter tuning, rendering it unappealing for automated applications.
+Furthermore, while the nonlinear readout of NG-RC allows for accurate prediction of chaotic data, it may become prohibitive when the supplied training data has a high spatial dimension.
+Additionally, NG-RC and the aforementioned methods do not provide an optimal selection of time delays and lag intervals, which are essential for accurate forecasting of chaotic data but expensive to tune if repeated model training is required (such as in a hyperparameter grid search).
+Recent advances in RC hyperparameter tuning (and machine learning models in general), such as Bayesian optimization, substantially improve the stability and effectiveness of hyperparameter tuning \cite{yperman2016bayesian, mwamsojo2024stochastic, wu2019hyperparameter}.
+However, such improvements do not completely eliminate the necessity of hyperparameter tuning in practice, motivating the need for a high-fidelity alternative that does not require hyperparameter tuning.

-Within machine learning tree-based methods are known for their versatility and robustness and involve only a few hyperparameters \cite{hastie_09_elements}.
-Furthermore, recent work demonstrates the benefits of tree-based machine learning models, such as XGBoost and Random Forests (RF), over deep learning models on tabular data, both in terms of accuracy and computational resources \cite{chen2016xgboost, randomforests, shwartz2022tabular, grinsztajn2022tree}.
-In this Letter, we introduce and investigate the efficacy of a tree-based alternative for learning chaos.
+Tree-based models are extensively used in machine learning due to their remarkable adaptability, versatility, and robustness.
+These models require only a limited number of hyperparameters, making them an ideal choice for many applications \cite{hastie_09_elements,randomforests}.
+Furthermore, recent work that has generated much excitement in machine learning communities demonstrates the benefits of tree-based machine learning models, such as XGBoost and Random Forests (RF), over deep learning models on tabular data, both in terms of accuracy and computational resources \cite{chen2016xgboost, randomforests, shwartz2022tabular, grinsztajn2022tree}.
+Inspired by these recent advances, we investigate tree-based regression as an alternative to the above-mentioned neural network approaches to develop a low complexity yet high-fidelity method for forecasting chaotic data without the need for hyperparameter tuning.